sylmarien/openstack-install-notes/Nova.md

         admin_password = NOVA_PASS
         ```
     Replacing _NOVA_PASS_ with the password you chose for the _nova_ user in the Identity service.
-    4. Configure the IP to be the management interface IP address of the Controller node:
+    4. Configure the IP to be the management interface IP address of the core VM and configure the VNC proxy to use this same IP:

         ```
         [DEFAULT]
         ...
         my_ip = MANAGEMENT_IP_ADDRESS
-        ```
-        Replacing _MANAGEMENT_IP_ADDRESS_ with the IP address of the management interface.
-(10.10.10.11 in our example).
-    5. Configure the VNC proxy to use the managament interface IP address of the Controller node:

-        ```
-        [DEFAULT]
-        ...
         vncserver_listen = MANAGEMENT_IP_ADDRESS
         vncserver_proxyclient_address = MANAGEMENT_IP_ADDRESS
         ```
         Replacing _MANAGEMENT_IP_ADDRESS_ with the IP address of the management interface.
-(10.10.10.11 in our example).
+(10.79.7.2 in this temporary configuration).
-    6. Configure the location of the Image service:
+    5. Configure the location of the Image service:

         ```
         [DEFAULT]
         ...
-        glance_host = controller
+        glance_host = store
         ```
-    7. Set the logging to verbose for troubleshooting purpose (optional):
+    6. Set the logging to verbose for troubleshooting purpose (optional):

         ```
         [DEFAULT]